WHAT’S IN THIS REVIEW?

 First and foremost, any VPN should work to mask your location and your IP address for the duration of the time that you’re online, keeping you away from trackers, and other invasive measures.

-More recently, the Chinese government passed a controversial national security law for the region of Hong Kong, which caused a number of VPN providers to leave the market instantly.
-CyberGhost released a blog post at the time, reiterating that their Hong Kong servers will stay in place for the foreseeable future;
+In June 2020, the Chinese government passed a controversial national security law for the region of Hong Kong, which caused a number of VPN providers to leave the market instantly.
+CyberGhost released a blog post at the time, reiterating that their Hong Kong servers will stay in place for the foreseeable future:

 “Here at CyberGhost VPN, we’re keeping a close eye on the situation in Hong Kong.
 We’re worried about the effects this vexed national security law might have, and it’s more important than ever to make sure the people of Hong Kong have a VPN they can rely on.”